Introduction to TODOseq

 [#A],[#B],[#C]tokens work the same - Same date formats: SCHEDULED and DEADLINE dates are parsed identically

-Some TODOseq features are not available in Logseq, the use of checkboxes before the task keyword, the use of custom state keywords, and the capture of tasks within code, quotes, and callouts blocks will not get identified as tasks if you return to Logseq.
+Some TODOseq features are not available in Logseq.
+The use of checkboxes before the task keyword, custom state keywords, and the capture of tasks within code, quotes, and callouts blocks will not get identified as tasks if you return to Logseq.

 *Note: the Logseq import relates to the original Markdown based version of Logseq.
 Migration from the newer Logseq database version format has not been tested.